Ahmedkhair12/DeepTarg/README.md

 # DeepTarg
-A Graph Neural Network Framework for Target Discovery
+A Graph Neural Network Framework for Therapeutic Target Discovery